ROHAN0011/Containerized_Microservices_Architecture/README.md

 # Containerized_Microservices_Architecture

-<h3>This is the *intermediate level* DevOps project.
+<h3>This is the *Intermediate Level* DevOps project.
 Very good for the students and the tech freshers who wants to build their carrier in DevOps domain</h3>

 <h2>Learn.......Practice........Apply</h2>